ad-8/time-hms/README.md

 Easily parse a duration represented in seconds to a more human-readable representation in hours, minutes and seconds.

+# Why?
+It's a simple functionality that I needed across different applications.
+I also wanted to learn how to publish a library on [crates.io](https://crates.io/).

 # Usage

 ```rust